Counterculture: Literature

-The counterculture of the 1960s and early 1970s generated its own unique brand of notable literature, including comics and cartoons, and sometimes referred to as the underground press.
-In the United States, this includes the work of Robert Crumb and Gilbert Shelton, and includes Mr. Natural; Keep on Truckin'; Fritz the Cat; Fat Freddy's Cat; Fabulous Furry Freak Brothers; the album cover art for Cheap Thrills; and in several countries contributions to International Times, The Village Voice, and Oz magazine.
-During the late 1960s and early 1970s, these comics and magazines were available for purchase in head shops along with items like beads, incense, cigarette papers, tie-dye clothing, Day-Glo posters, books, etc.
+The counterculture of the 1960s and early 1970s generated a distinctive body of literature, including comics and cartoons, and was sometimes referred to as the underground press.
+In the United States, this includes the work of Robert Crumb and Gilbert Shelton, as well as Mr. Natural; Keep on Truckin'; Fritz the Cat; Fat Freddy's Cat; Fabulous Furry Freak Brothers; the album cover art for Cheap Thrills; and in several countries contributions to International Times, The Village Voice, and Oz magazine.
+During the late 1960s and early 1970s, these comics and magazines were available for purchase in head shops, along with items such as beads, incense, cigarette papers, tie-dye clothing, Day-Glo posters, and books.

 During the late 1960s and early 1970s, some of these shops selling hippie items also became cafés where hippies could hang out, chat, smoke cannabis, read books, etc., e.g. Gandalf's Garden in the King's Road, London, which also published a magazine of the same name.
 Another such hippie/anarchist bookshop was Mushroom Books, tucked away in the Lace Market area of Nottingham.

 Media

-Some genres tend to challenge societies with their content that is meant to outright question the norms within cultures and even create change usually towards a more modern way of thought.
+Some genres tend to challenge societies with content meant to outright question cultural norms and even effect change, usually towards a more modern way of thinking.
 More often than not, sources of these controversies can be found in art such as Marcel Duchamp whose piece Fountain was meant to be "a calculated attack on the most basic conventions of art" in 1917.
-Contentious artists like Banksy base most of their works off of mainstream media and culture to bring pieces that usually shock viewers into thinking about their piece in more detail and the themes behind them.
-A great example can be found in Dismaland, the biggest project of "anarchism" to be organised and exhibited which showcases multiple works such as an "iconic Disney princess's horse-drawn pumpkin carriage, [appearing] to re-enact the death of Princess Diana".
+Contentious artists like Banksy base most of their works on mainstream media and culture to prompt viewers to think more deeply about their pieces and the themes behind them.
+An example can be found in Dismaland, the biggest project of "anarchism" to be organised and exhibited, which showcases many works such as an "iconic Disney princess's horse-drawn pumpkin carriage, appearing to re-enact the death of Princess Diana".

 Music

-Counterculture is very much evident in music particularly on the basis of the separation of genres into those considered acceptable and within the status quo and those not.
-Since many minority groups are already considered countercultural, the music they create and produce may reflect their sociopolitical realities and their musical culture may be adopted as a social expression of their counterculture.
-This is reflected in dancehall with the concept of base frequencies and base culture in Julian Henriques's "Sonic diaspora", where he expounds that "base denotes crude, debased, unrefined, vulgar, and even animal" for the Jamaican middle class and is associated with the "bottom-end, low frequencies…basic lower frequencies and embodied resonances distinctly inferior to the higher notes" that appear in dancehall.
+Counterculture is very evident in music, particularly in the separation of genres into those considered acceptable and within the status quo and those not.
+Since many minority groups are already considered countercultural, the music they create and produce may reflect their sociopolitical realities, and their musical culture may be adopted as a social expression of their counterculture.
+This is reflected in dancehall, with the concept of base frequencies and base culture in Julian Henriques's "Sonic diaspora", where he expounds that "base denotes crude, debased, unrefined, vulgar, and even animal" for the Jamaican middle class and is associated with the "bottom-end, low frequencies…basic lower frequencies and embodied resonances distinctly inferior to the higher notes" that appear in dancehall.

 According to Henriques, "base culture is bottom-up popular, street culture, generated by an urban underclass surviving almost entirely outside the formal economy".
 That the music is low frequency sonically and regarded as reflective of a lower culture shows the influential connection between counterculture and the music produced.